Atlanta Defective Road Accident Lawyer

 Municipal and state agencies are quick to point out mistakes made on the part of contractors for utilities and highway construction.
 Others tried to blame the actions of individuals, including a homeless man whose role in the I-85 collapse still hasn’t been fully concluded.

 The fact is that America’s infrastructure is in dire need of attention.
-A combination of lack of funds, lack of investment, lack of maintenance, and lack of available labor expertise means that many roadways are just hanging together on sheer luck.
+A combination of lack of funds, lack of investment, lack of maintenance, and lack of available labor experience means that many roadways are just hanging together on sheer luck.

 Catastrophic failures can happen at any time.
 Some of the most common road defects that lead to serious accidents include: